 One day you’ll be bravely making your way onto a bomb site.
 The next you could be helping victims of a huge traffic accident.
 Most days you’ll be driving a heavy vehicle through city rush hours.

 Life as a paramedic is emotionally and physically tough.
 You have to be ready to go into unpredictable situations while keeping your cool.
 But you’ll be helping people at a time in their lives when they’re most in need.
 In how many jobs can you call yourself an actual life-saver?

-Here’s our guide on how you can train to be a paramedic, including their tasks, skills required and the qualifications need to be a paramedic.
+Here’s our guide on how you can train to be a paramedic, including their tasks, skills required and the qualifications needed to be a paramedic.
 We'll also fill you in on how to become a paramedic without going to university.

 What is a paramedic?

 A paramedic is someone who’s trained to deal with the urgent care of patients who are sick or who have been injured.
 They give people life-saving medical help, usually while they’re being transported to hospital.

 The job of a paramedic is really varied.
 Helping an older person who’s had a fall, rescuing someone who’s overdosed on drugs, then rushing to the scene of an accident are all in a day’s work.
 They also deal with accidents that happen in public places or working environments like factories.